 1. HOURS OF SLEEP.

 Make sure you’re getting enough of it.
 Recommendation of 7-8 hours for most adults.
 Kids require more sleep.
 Older adults require as much sleep as ‘regular’ adults.
-To understand your unique needs our sleep and pulmonary specialist suggests: “Sleeping consistently at the same time every night, and not use the alarm to awaken.
+To understand your unique needs our suggests: “Sleeping consistently at the same time every night, and not use the alarm to awaken.
 Average out the hours you need.
 Your nightly needs may vary slightly depending on physical and mental exertion.”
 Use a sleep diary to visualize your sleep patterns; print versions and online apps are available.

 Smoking, eating late, screen time, alcohol, energy drinks, caffeine can dramatically affect your ability to fall and stay asleep.
 Caffeine can take longer to break down in your system the older you get.
 Stay away from caffeinated or stimulant-based beverages 4-6 hours before expected bedtime.
 Closer to bedtime have food with higher protein content.
 Craving a late night snack?
 Spoon some peanut butter.

 The body is a well-oiled machine.
 Rest it.
 Sleep at around the same time every night.
 Period.
 Late or evening shift work can pose a problem.
 If you have trouble with sleep due to shift work, visit our and find out how our sleep specialist can help you.

 Look up some of the side effects.
 If you can associate waking up tired after starting a new medication, it may need a dose adjustment by your provider.
 As we age or have changes in our body function, especially the liver and kidneys, medications can affect us differently.
 Discuss with your provider.
 Some medications can be discontinued or switched.